 Troubleshooting upgrade issues

-If you are using any version of BMC Discovery 10.1 or later, the preferred method for upgrading a Patch, Service Pack, or version is from the appliance’s UI.
-For more information, see Upgrading BMC Discovery.
+The preferred method for upgrading a Patch, Service Pack, or version is from the appliance’s UI.
+For more information, see Performing the upgrade.

 Resolving upgrade issues

 You must be logged in to the appliance using a screen session.
 Enter:

 See Recovering from a lost connection using screen.

 - Upgrade to a BMC Discovery Service Pack or a version later than 10.0

 The preferred way to upgrade is through the UI instead of the